A dream inheritance. A dark legacy. A new beginning.

 When Gareth Balaam inherits Harbinger House, he thinks his problems are over.
 But unfortunately, they’ve only just begun.
 Harbinger House has a dark past.
 Shrouded in mystery, what may have occurred within its walls is still a matter of conjecture.
 The locals at the pub talk about the place in whispers.
 Gareth’s partner, Tim, thinks the house is haunted.

 Gareth doesn’t believe in ghosts, but he does believe Tim is using the house as an excuse to not work on their relationship.
-Their trip to the country to bring them closer seems to be doing the opposite.
+Their new start in the country to bring them closer seems to be doing the opposite.
 Tensions and resentments flare, and through it all, someone is watching…

 Luka is lonely and bored.
 Confined to the shadows of the house for decades, he has driven all the previous occupants insane with lust.
 Except the last.
 The one man Luka had loved had broken his heart and had left rather than lose his mind.
 The house stood empty, and Luka was alone.
 But not anymore.
-There’s life in the house again, two delicious lovers, two new humans to seduce.
+There’s life in the house again, and this time there are two new humans to seduce.
 Except one refuses to play…

 Approx 11,500 words